FanatiQS/wireless_atem_camera_control_and_tally/test/README.md

 ## Switcher tests

-### Handshake and heartbeat
-This tests that the client can connect to the switcher correctly and keep the connection.

-1. Launch the test client with the flags: --printProtocolVersion
-2. The protocol version used by the switcher should be printed.
-3. Wait for something like 10 seconds to ensure the connection is not dropped.
-4. Exit the test client manually.

 ### Stress test on stabile connection
 This tests that the connection is kept even during times with lots traffic.